live-clones/recalbox/scripts/release/README.md

     * `kernel` ⇒ seen in existing entries of `os_list_v3.json` but there's no sign of it in NOOBS code
     * `url` ⇒ seen in existing entries of `os_list_v3.json` but there's no sign of it in NOOBS code
   </details>

+## `partition_setup.sh`

+This script is started by NOOBS after creating all partitions, with partitions as parameters (both ARGV parameters and as environment variables).

+This is a [comment from NOOBS source code](https://github.com/raspberrypi/noobs/blob/134417fba944a44c3a1b1de42c290d8bdfd0c6f5/recovery/multiimagewritethread.cpp#L576-L582) that documents it:

+> Parameters to the partition-setup script are supplied both as
+> command line parameters and set as environement variables.
+>
+> Boot partition is mounted, working directory is set to its mnt folder.
+>
+> `partition_setup.sh part1=/dev/mmcblk0p3 id1=LABEL=BOOT part2=/dev/mmcblk0p4 id2=UUID=550e8400-e29b-41d4-a716-446655440000`

 # Raspberry Pi Imager